 - Analyse the factors that initially led to the problem.

 - Improve the project by eliminating the causes of the problem.

 - Control the project by monitoring improved processes.

 DMAIC model fits software projects as they often follow an Agile methodology.
 This software project planning approach is based on iterations and delivering smaller pieces of software at once, which allows for improvement and better allocation of resources.

 By defining goals, measuring analysing processes, improving weak spots, and ensuring continuous control, you can overcome the causes that lead to IT project failures I’ve mentioned at the beginning.

-Need help with running IT project?
+Need help with software project planning?

 We can support your project delivery, assigning experienced project managers and software developers to your IT solution.
 Let us know about your needs and allow us to handle the rest.